tortoise/tortoise-orm/README.rst

 Python has many existing and mature ORMs, unfortunately they are designed with an opposing paradigm of how I/O gets processed.
 ``asyncio`` is relatively new technology that has a very different concurrency model, and the largest change is regarding how I/O is handled.

-However, Tortoise ORM is not first attempt of building ``asyncio`` ORM, there are many cases of developers attempting to map synchronous python ORMs to the async world, having to compromise heavily as those ORMs were not designed for an asynchronous event loop.
+However, Tortoise ORM is not first attempt of building ``asyncio`` ORM, there are many cases of developers attempting to map synchronous python ORMs to the async world, initial attempts did not have a clean API.
-Those few ORMs, which tried new approaches stabilized at point, where they lost word "relational" from ORM and mostly were limited to fetching rows from single table mapped to objects.

 Hence we started Tortoise ORM.